ndrean/PG-CDC-NATS-BRIDGE/README.md

 ![Zig support](https://img.shields.io/badge/Zig-0.15.2-color?logo=zig&color=%23f3ab20)

-A lightweight (15MB), opinionated bridge for streaming PostgreSQL _proto-v1_ changes to NATS JetStream.
-Built with Zig for minimal overhead, includes table bootstrapping for consumer initialization.
+A lightweight (15MB), opinionated bridge for streaming PostgreSQL _proto-v1_ changes to NATS JetStream with default MessagePack encoding (and JSON option).

+Built with Zig for minimal overhead, includes table bootstrapping for consumer initialization with optional ZSTD compression

 ⚠️ **Status**: Early stage, not yet battle-tested in production.
 Suitable for experimentation and non-critical workloads.